 Do you know where that blue can of mixed recyclables goes every two weeks?

 What does this mean for the U.S. consumer?
-The cost of recycling will go up, some materials will no longer be accepted, and many municipalities may drop it entirely rather than raise taxes.
+The cost of recycling will go up, some materials will no longer be accepted, and many municipalities may drop it entirely rather than accept increased costs and requiring users to sort their recyclables.

 Of course, the final rules haven’t been decided and may well change, but not much.